My Personal Journey

 Dr. Chrisenia White’s Professional Bio

-Dr. White received a Bachelor’s of Art from Robert Morris University in Chicago, Illinois and is an alumna of National University of Health Sciences (NUHS) in Lombard, Illinois, where she received her Doctor of Naturopathic Medicine (ND), Doctor of Chiropractic (ND) and Masters of Acupuncture (MSAc).
+Dr. White received a Bachelor’s of Art from Robert Morris University in Chicago, Illinois and is an alumna of National University of Health Sciences (NUHS) in Lombard, Illinois, where she received her Doctor of Naturopathic Medicine (ND), Doctor of Chiropractic (DC) and Masters of Acupuncture (MSAc).
 Dr. White is also a Licensed Dietitian Nutritionist and a Certified Nutrition Specialist ™.
 Dr. White holds a Diplomate of Acupuncture

 Dr. White works with the following cases

--Chronic Lung Disease
+-Chronic Kidney Disease